awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.BestPractices.md

 For more information about the extended `EXPLAIN` output format, see [Extended EXPLAIN Output Format](https://dev.mysql.com/doc/refman/5.6/en/explain-extended.html) in the MySQL product documentation\.

-## Working with Multi\-Threaded Replication Slaves in Amazon Aurora MySQL<a name="AuroraMySQL.BestPractices.MTSlave"></a>
+## Working with Multi\-Threaded Replication in Amazon Aurora MySQL<a name="AuroraMySQL.BestPractices.MTReplica"></a>

-By default, Aurora uses single\-threaded replication when an Aurora MySQL DB cluster is used as a replication slave\.
+By default, Aurora uses single\-threaded replication when an Aurora MySQL DB cluster is used as a read replica for binary log replication\.
 While Amazon Aurora doesn't prohibit multithreaded replication, Aurora MySQL has inherited several issues regarding multithreaded replication from MySQL\.
 We recommend that you do not use multithreaded replication in production\.
-If you do use multi\-threaded replication, we recommend that you test any use thoroughly\.
+If you do use multithreaded replication, we recommend that you test any use thoroughly\.

 For more information about using replication in Amazon Aurora, see [Replication with Amazon Aurora](Aurora.Replication.md)\.

 ## Using Amazon Aurora to Scale Reads for Your MySQL Database<a name="AuroraMySQL.BestPractices.ReadScaling"></a>

 You can use Amazon Aurora with your MySQL DB instance to take advantage of the read scaling capabilities of Amazon Aurora and expand the read workload for your MySQL DB instance\.
-To use Aurora to read scale your MySQL DB instance, create an Amazon Aurora MySQL DB cluster and make it a replication slave of your MySQL DB instance\.
+To use Aurora to read scale your MySQL DB instance, create an Amazon Aurora MySQL DB cluster and make it a read replica of your MySQL DB instance\.
 This applies to an Amazon RDS MySQL DB instance, or a MySQL database running external to Amazon RDS\.

 For information on creating an Amazon Aurora DB cluster, see [Creating an Amazon Aurora DB Cluster](Aurora.CreateInstance.md)\.

 When you set up replication between your MySQL DB instance and your Amazon Aurora DB cluster, be sure to follow these guidelines:
 + Use the Amazon Aurora DB cluster endpoint address when you reference your Amazon Aurora MySQL DB cluster\.
 If a failover occurs, then the Aurora Replica that is promoted to the primary instance for the Aurora MySQL DB cluster continues to use the DB cluster endpoint address\.
-+ Maintain the binlogs on your master instance until you have verified that they have been applied to the Aurora Replica\.
-This maintenance ensures that you can restore your master instance in the event of a failure\.
++ Maintain the binlogs on your writer instance until you have verified that they have been applied to the Aurora Replica\.
+This maintenance ensures that you can restore your writer instance in the event of a failure\.

 **Important**
 When using self\-managed replication, you're responsible for monitoring and resolving any replication issues that may occur\.
 For more information, see [Diagnosing and Resolving Lag Between Read Replicas](CHAP_Troubleshooting.md#CHAP_Troubleshooting.MySQL.ReplicaLag)\.